 the loads are above the pollutant thresholds mentioned in the E-PRTR.

-Discussion point 13: EEA is considering supporting the coming WFD reporting by providing E-PRTR data at RBD level already reported by MS (see also P8).
-Would that be helpful to the MS?
+EEA has been supporting the coming WFD reporting by providing E-PRTR data at RBD level already reported by MS. Some MS confirm this will be helpful, but for another MS this would complicate things because this info is already included in the WFD data, so this might result in double counting.EEA will not be pre-filling the WFD reporting formats.

 It is very difficult to check if the reported loads are complete.
 There are indications some pollutants might be under-reported by certain sectors.
 A comparison has been made between the expected pollutants per activity in the E-PRTR Guidance document and eleven most reported pollutants.
 It shows a number of activity-pollutant combinations for which no loads are reported but might be expected to be reported according the Guidance document.
 E.g. the PAHs are reported only to a very limited extent, which could be a signal of underreporting.
 The use of emission factors to quantify these releases instead of, or in combination with, regular monitoring could be considered.

-Discussion point 14: Would it be useful to carry out an analysis, together with the sector on a selected number of industrial activities for which facilities and/or pollutants seem to be missing?
+Only one MS agrees it would be useful to carry out an analysis, together with the sector on a selected number of industrial activities for which facilities and/or pollutants seem to be missing.
 A recent EEA publication on industrial waste water and stakeholder data might be useful in such an action.
+Since this kind of actions need resources not available within the writing of this proposal, this might not be seen as a priority action for our subgroup.

 P11 Direct Discharges from Mining

 Only historical mining sites are part of this pathway.
 Operational mining sites have to be reported under E-PRTR (P10).
-At the moment it is not clear yet how to quantify emission from abandoned mining sites.
+Although it is confirmed this might be a relevant pathway, especially for metals, it is not clear yet how to quantify emission from abandoned mining sites.
+A study on this at European level would be useful.

-Discussion point 15: Would it be useful to carry out a literature or stakeholder check for emission data from mining sites.
-Do MS or stakeholders have data on this pathway or ideas for quantification methods?

 P12 Direct Discharges from Navigation

 In the general scheme (see Figure 1), only inland navigation is mentioned as primary source.
 Also, sea shipping should be included here, since this will be an important activity in specific WFD transitional and coastal waterbodies.
-Navigation might be a relevant source for PAHs.
+Navigation might be a relevant source for PAHs and metals, so when data and a quantification method are available, this should be included in the proposal.

-Discussion point 16: Do we have to include inland navigation for PAH emissions and is there any data available?

 P13 Natural Background

 This will be a relevant pathway, at least in some areas, for metals, total Nitrogen and total Phosphorus.
 In Mohaupt et al (2001) the loads from natural background are calculated as the difference of the loads in the river discharge of a RBD and the known anthropogenic loads (sum of industrial and communal discharges, drainwater and stormwater overflows).

-Discussion point 17: Do MS or stakeholders have suggestions for an improved method for quantification?
+This pathway isn’t easy to quantify.
+For metals, the soon to be published CIS Technical Guidance Document for Implementing Metal Environmental Quality Standards includes a chapter on how to derive natural background concentrations.
+Besides, also DK is awaiting a national report on this subject.

 Follow-up

-This draft paper will be input for the workshop coming April.
+This updated draft paper will be input for the workshop coming September.
 At the workshop it will be discussed how to proceed with the paper and other possible follow-up activities.